Frequently Asked Questions About Autism Spectrum Disorder

 - Requires routines

-Because ASD is a highly heterogeneous disorder, the symptoms of ASD are not the same in every child.
+Because ASD is a highly heterogeneous disorder, ASD symptoms are not the same in every child.
 The severity of the symptoms will also vary by child.
 Because of this, it is important to talk with a specialist if you feel your child may have ASD.

 What is the treatment for a child with ASD?

 With early and appropriate ASD treatment and therapy, kids and teens with autism have the opportunity to live a fulfilling life.
 The following ASD treatment options may help a child reach their full potential:

 How do I interact with a child who has ASD?